In the case of DIY guitar kits, our products are manufactured and shipped directly from China.

 Depending on the type of guitar you buy you may only require tools and materials for finishing the guitar (painting) and soldering.
 Screwdrivers, sandpaper and sanding block.
 Finishing supplies e.g. Paint, stain, and clear gloss, ventilation mask, coping saw or jigsaw if shaping the headstock.
 With this small list of inexpensive tools, you will be up and running and ready to build your electric guitar in no time.

 How long will it take to have a playable guitar?

-We also include a number of articles on the blog that cover the basics of assembly, finishing and guitar setup.
+Written instructions are not included with your order.
+To counter this we have provided a number of articles on the blog that cover the basics of assembly, finishing, and guitar setup.